-Air traffic managers must take the following action when developing an LOA: (See FIG 4-3-1 and FIG 4-3-2.
-For commercial space example LOAs, see Appendix 6.)
+Air traffic managers must take the following action when developing a LOA: (See FIG 4-3-1 and FIG 4-3-2.)

 a.
 Determine, through coordination, which FAA facility is principally responsible for processing the LOA.

 b.
 Confine the material in each agreement to a single subject or purpose.